DuncanRitchie/velut/README.md

 Very recently, I finished manually reviewing the output of my Inflector script (inflection-tables for all lemmata).
 Consequently, all lemmata have inflection-tables on the live website.

-The `words` collection, at the moment, consists of Latin words that I had in Excel, fed through the Word Data Generator.
+And I replaced the `words` collection with the forms from the Inflector, via the Lemmata Collator and Word Data Generator.
-This means that words that I didn’t have in Excel cannot be searched for on the velut website — even if they appear in the inflection-tables that the Inflector creates.
+This means that more than two million words can now be searched for on the website, and appear in lists of rhymes, even if I didn’t have them in Excel.
-Soon, I will use the Inflector’s output for the input to the Word Data Generator (via a script I alluded to earlier).
-That will mean every form in the inflection-tables will be in the `words` collection, and every form therefore will be a word that can be searched for on the website.

-There’s still a lot of common Latin vocabulary that is not yet in the velut database, and that I’d like to include.
-But, that will have to wait.
-My priority is completing the new architecture without Excel.
+I still have some work to do to finesse the new architecture without Excel.
+Once that’s done, I’ll get back to adding Latin vocabulary to the dictionary — there’s still more I can include!

 For the details, see my [plan of de-Excellation](https://github.com/DuncanRitchie/velut/blob/main/plan.md).